Bree0001/Hello-Microverse/README.md

 If you like this project, please feel free to send me a message to any of my social media handles.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-I would like to thank Shaquille Ndunda and Grace Muthui, my tech mentors and Edna Guantai my collaborative partner.
+I would like to thank Shaquille Ndunda and Grace Muthui, my tech mentors and Edna Guantai, my collaborative partner.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 ## 📝 License <a name="license"></a>
 This project is [MIT](./LICENSE) licensed.